 However, on large networks, there may be a requirement for multiple isolated power supplies on the backbone to ensure that every device gets sufficient power.
 Installing multiple supplies should be done with caution, and it is always recommended that a certified NMEA installer performs any device or power installation on your network.

 If more than one power supply is required, it is essential that the direction of power is drawn out.
-For example, if you have 1 middle powered supply on the network, and need more power further down the network on the right-hand side, then the second power tee should only be connected for the right-hand side.
+For example, if you have 1 middle-powered supply on the network, and need more power further down the network on the right-hand side, then the second power tee should only be connected to the right-hand side.